Key Academic Information - Upper Sixth

-Presentations from selected universities and employers (at Millfield)
+- Presentations from selected universities and employers (at Millfield)

-- Scholastic Aptitude Test (SAT) for Higher Education applications to American Universities (entry opportunities in October and December at Millfield; other dates are available nationally)
+- Scholastic Aptitude Test (SAT) entry opportunity for Higher Education applications to American Universities (Saturday 5 October)

 - House Song (Tuesday 22 October)

 - Half-term report

-- Parents’ Meeting with subject tutors – final Sunday of half-term (Sunday 4 November)
+- Upper Sixth parents’ meeting with subject tutors – final Sunday of half-term (Sunday 3 November)

 - Oxbridge interviews at the end of term and the start of the Christmas holidays